horacioibrahim/iugu-python/README.md

 ### Date Types ###
 It's need to use date formatted as string "2014-06-05T15:02:40-03:00", but in new release date will python date.
+### URN in single local ###
+For each request an URN is need that its pass "hardcode".
+Change it to an centralized URN and their variations.